Improving mobility for an ageing population

 Combining a series of reports created specifically for the project and a library of research evidence OlderMobility.com is a valuable resource for those working in road safety, public health, transport planning, civic leadership and age-related charities.

-The hub is being launched with a series of webinars, developed in conjunction with the British Society of Gerontology special interest group in transport and mobility to highlight some of the mobility challenges and solutions for an ageing population.
+The hub was launched in 2020 with a series of webinars, developed in conjunction with the British Society of Gerontology special interest group in transport and mobility to highlight some of the mobility challenges and solutions for an ageing population.

 These sessions and the launch of this digital knowledge hub represent an important opportunity to work across sectors to develop insight and understanding.